 - I really want to be a singer, but others say I can’t make a living, so it’s too much of a risk (and I am completely and utterly miserable about it because it’s what I always wanted to do).

 - I feel artistically stuck in a rut, so I bury my head in the sand and hope it will pass.

 - I had this most horrific experience on stage once, and I really don’t wish to repeat it.
 I’d still like to perform though, but now I know I am simply not up to it, so I give up.

 - I know I am good, and I want people to recognise it.
 Why does no one notice?

-The last one is actually symptomatic: No one notices because you don’t take action!
-You cannot expect others to notice how awesome you are if you are virtually taking no actions to make them notice you.
+The last one is actually symptomatic: No one notices because you don’t take action.
+You cannot expect others to notice how awesome you are if you are virtually taking no action to make them notice you.
 They won’t come to you – you will have to go to them.

-Your career won’t improve by seeing how well others are doing, being bitter about it, holding a secret grudge and thinking: “But they don’t deserve it, I am much better!” (“Better at what?” is an important question to ask yourself in this context).
-You will need to prove you are better (and maybe you are indeed) by, you guessed it, taking action.
+Your career won’t improve by seeing how well others are doing, being bitter about it and holding a secret grudge.
+You will need to take action.

 Taking action is one thing – having the confidence to take action is another, and that’s where it gets really tricky.
 Undoubtedly, there are people with a slightly warped sense of their abilities, and/or the ones with a constant sense of entitlement.
-I think though it is far more common that people are actually afraid to take action – afraid because they have to change.
+I think though it is far more common that people are actually afraid to take action – afraid because they have to change, afraid because they fear judgement.
 Change is always linked to a fear of the unknown: It is easier for some to stay in the (dis)comfort of being miserable, than actually taking a risk.

 Being frightened is a natural instinct to spare us pain – but it is also a great inhibitor to move forward.
 By making excuses, you give away a crucial chance to get where you want to be.